+Hilary has an extensive background in education and business.
+She was Principal and CEO of Kincoppal-Rose Bay, School of the Sacred Heart, and Principal at Catherine McAuley, Westmead.
+Hilary is highly skilled in corporate governance, financial management, strategic thinking, and leadership mentoring, lending her expertise and guidance to several boards as a non-executive director and Chair, including the University of Notre Dame, Australia.

+Bernadette Wrafter Director

-Heart, and Principal at Catherine McAuley at Westmead.
-Hilary is highly skilled in corporate governance, financial management, strategic thinking, and leadership mentoring, more recently lending her expertise and guidance to number of boards as a non-executive director and Chair, including the University of Notre Dame, Australia and Mary Aikenhead Education Limited.
-Bernadette Wrafter Qualifications Experience Director (Appointed 26 November 2020) BA LLB Grad Dip Teaching MTS Bernadette has worked in native title law in the public sector for over twenty years.
-Her focus has been primarily on native title determinations in Queensland.
-During that time Bernadette has developed an understanding and appreciation of First Nations Peoples' very deep connection to the land, their country.
-Bernadette has also worked as a primary school teacher and has just completed her Master of Theological Studies at ACU.
-She is currently engaged on a part time basis doing pastoral care in the aged care sector.
+Qualifications BA LLB, Grad Dip Teaching, MTS

+Experience Bernadette worked in native title law in the public sector for over twenty years, focusing primarily on native title determinations in Queensland.
+During that time, she has developed an understanding and appreciation of First Nations Peoples' very deep connection to the land, their country.
+Bernadette has also worked as a primary school teacher.
+She is currently engaged in aged care community work.